 Chicago is an architecture buff's playground—it's even, some have argued, the best architectural city in America.
-Stay overnight in the marvelous Alise Chicago Hotel while visiting the city, and you’ll be staying in a masterwork by Daniel Burnham, urban planner famous for his 1909 plan for Chicago, and architect of many great Chicago buildings, including the Columbian Exposition.
+Stay overnight in the marvelous Staypineapple, An Iconic Hotel (formerly the Alise), while visiting the city, and you’ll be staying in a masterwork by Daniel Burnham, urban planner famous for his 1909 plan for Chicago, and architect of many great Chicago buildings, including the Columbian Exposition.

 The Rebirth of an Early Skyscraper